Global Affirm Integration Guide

 Step 1: Embed Affirm.js

-The integration with Affirm.js used for promos and checkout allows for a quick and simple way to implement interactive components of Affirm to your platform.
+The integration with Affirm.js used for promos and checkout provides a quick and simple way to implement interactive components of Affirm to your platform.
 Our global integration features extended parameters to reach international customers, which consist of an exposed locale and country_code field in the Affirm config.

 public_api_key